IanMitchell/ianmitchell.dev/content/blog/2021-08-18-using-intellisense-with-jsdoc.md

----
-title: Using IntelliSense with JSDoc
+# Using IntelliSense with JSDoc
-date: 2021-08-18
-excerpt: You can get VS Code IntelliSense by documenting JavaScript with JSDoc - no TypeScript required!
----

 Did you know that you can get [VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) with vanilla JavaScript?
 By using [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) annotations, VS Code's TypeScript Language Server can understand your code without it actually being strictly typed.